X16Community/x16-docs/X16 Reference - Appendix ZZ9 Plural Z α - 65816 Processor Upgrade.md

   * 65C02 native could would not longer work properly.
 To run 65C02 programs, one would have to swap the CPU/ROM back
+  * Need to maintain two KERNALs which increases the chance of bugs, divergence, and requires more human work.

 ### Super CPU Style Expansion Card